hriverson261/henrrietta-coffee-shop-rewards2/README.md

 * Add “receipt printing” (list items + subtotal + points earned)
 * Add a “VIP Day” boolean toggle that changes bonus behavior

----

-If you want, I can also rewrite this as a **student-facing rubric** (Beginning/Developing/Proficient/Advanced) so you can grade faster.